 Is Spontaneous Laugher an Argument for Behaviourism?

-I've already accepted that possibility.
+One other reason Provine gives for this is that when people are asked “to laugh on command, most subjects couldn’t do so”.
+We can accept that possibility too.
 Nonetheless, why does it follow from this that our giving a reason for laughing is a confabulation?
-The joke made us laugh; though the laughing wasn’t under our control.
+The joke made us laugh; yet the laughing wasn’t under our control.
+So?

 “The argument is not that we lack consciousness but that we overestimate the conscious control of behaviour.”

-Consciousness exists, sure, it’s just that it’s not needed in science precisely because we overestimate the conscious control of behaviour.
+Consciousness exists, sure; it’s just that it’s not needed in science precisely because we overestimate the conscious control of behaviour.

-The complex position, on the other hand, is an example of what Provine calls the “philosopher’s disease” of
+The complex theory, on the other hand, is an example of what Provine calls the “philosopher’s disease” of

 “complex social order of bees, ants, and termites documents what can be achieved with little if any conscious control”.

-We don’t need to know all or any of the internal mechanisms.
+We don’t need to know all — or perhaps even any — of the internal mechanisms of a coke machine.
 Similarly with our own brains.
-Nonetheless, when we put money in, we know what usually happens.
-Similarly, when we decide to do something: we can be in control of what we do regardless of our ignorance of the brain- mechanisms which subserve such conscious actions.
+Nonetheless, when we put money in a coke machine, then we know what usually happens.
+Similarly, when we decide to do something: we can be in control of what we do regardless of our ignorance of the brain mechanisms which subserve such conscious actions.

 This piece is a response to the book What We Believe but Cannot Prove, pages 147 to 149.